Epikest/nutopia/rules.md

 9) Do not spam the chat!

-10) Do not send duplicate messages, this is spam and not acceptable.
+10) Do not send duplicate messages, this is considered spam and is not acceptable.

-11) Do not mention @everyone for no reason.
-That's why it's disabled.
+11) Do not attempt to mention @everyone or @here.
+It's disabled for a reason.

 12) When you change your nickname, you agree to these terms:
 - a) The nickname and your ability to set it can be revoked at any time.